Review Panel Terms of Reference (updated 15 Nov 2024)

 Thresholds for going to Review Panel

-- Any increases in existing individual rates for residential services must be agreed by the Review Panel.
+- They involve an increase in an existing individual rates for residential services

 The Review Panel and EGL sites

-- Packages managed by EGL sites must be referred to the Review Panel where:
+- Packages managed by EGL sites must be referred to the Review Panel when they meet at least one of the following criteria:

 - it is a personal budget being put in place in line with the requirements for maintaining parity in 24/7 care set out in the interim operational guideline for implementing the revised Purchase Rules in EGL personal budgets.